LBPHacker/R216/manual.md

 ```

 in the TPT console (which will get the job done, but it'll be difficult to read
-the error and warnings messages; read on for a solution).
+the error and warning messages; read on for a solution).

 [400]: https://github.com/LBPHacker/R216/blob/master/r2asm.lua
     "Assembler the R216 on GitHub"